Local AI

 - Stay on Balanced first

-- Increase only one setting at a time
+- Change one profile at a time

 - Measure stability before enabling more parallel work